m-spangenberg/exercises_machinelearning/README.md

   * used in vector calculus
   * expressed as an upside down triangle known as a Del or nabla $\nabla$
   * The vector of partial derivatives with respect to all independent variables

+## What is Machine Learning?

+In the late 50's, [Art Samuel](https://en.wikipedia.org/wiki/Arthur_Samuel) said Machine Learning was a "Field of study that gives computers the ability to learn without being explicitly programmed".
+We first have to ask ourselves, how are things learned?
+A human being has the ability to learn in two ways:

+* **Memorization**
+  * What we call **Declarative Knowledge**
+  * Accumulation of individual facts
+  * Limited by
+    * Time to observe facts
+    * Memory to store facts
+* **Generalization**
+  * What we call **Imperative Knowledge**
+  * Deduce new facts from old facts
+  * Limited by accuracy of deduction process
+    * Essentially a predictive activity
+    * Assumes that the past predict the future

+Our interest is in extending generalization to the learning algorithm, so that it has the ability to make useful inferences about the world around it from the implicit patterns in its input data.

 ## Supervised Learning